Skip to main content

 Beginner

-This course provides a general overview about brain simulation, its fundamentals and clinical applications in stroke, neurodegeneration, epilepsy and brain tumors.
-The mathematical framework of multi-scale brain modeling and its analysis is introduced.
-In particular, you get to know the open-source neuroinfromatcis platform The Virtual Brain and learn how to use it in the graphical user interface and by pythons scripts.
-In the end, you can create your own epilepsy brain simulations.
+This course provides a general overview about brain simulation, including its fundamentals as well as clinical applications in populations with stroke, neurodegeneration, epilepsy, and brain tumors.
+This course also introduces the mathematical framework of multi-scale brain modeling and its analysis.
+In particular, you will get to know the open-source neuroinfromatics platform The Virtual Brain (TVB), and learn how to interact with it either via both the graphical user interface and Python scripts.
+By the end of the course, you will be able to create your own epilepsy brain simulations.
 The lectures were originally given in the Bernstein Center of Computational Neuroscience in Berlin in April 2019.

 Course Features